schafeld/shopware-tutorial-olli/AI_DOCUMENTS/TUTORIALS/PLUGIN-HELLO-WORLD.md

 ---

-## Step 9: Test Your Plugin
+## Step 10: Test Your Plugin

 1. **Visit your HelloWorld page**: http://127.0.0.1:8000/hello-world
 2. **Expected result**: A styled page showing:
    - Welcome message
+   - Configurable text in the hero section
-   - List of products from your shop
+   - List of products from your shop with images
    - Plugin information sidebar

+## Step 11: Test Plugin Configuration

+1. **Open Shopware Admin**: Go to your admin panel (usually http://127.0.0.1:8000/admin)
+2. **Navigate to Settings**: Settings → System → Extensions
+3. **Find your plugin**: Look for "Olli's HelloWorld Plugin"
+4. **Click the settings icon** (gear icon) next to your plugin
+5. **Edit the text**: Change "Hero section text" to something like "Welcome to my custom plugin!"
+6. **Save**: Click the save button
+7. **Test the change**: Refresh http://127.0.0.1:8000/hello-world to see your custom text

+**Troubleshooting configuration:**
+- If you don't see the settings icon, make sure the plugin is activated
+- If changes don't appear, clear cache: `bin/console cache:clear`

 ---

-## Step 10: Development Workflow
+## Step 12: Development Workflow

 When making changes to your plugin: